SymfonyCasts/reset-password-bundle/docs/manual-setup.md

 ## Failures

-When the helper is unable to generate a reset token, validate a reset token, or remove a reset request from persistence, a `ResetPasswordExceptionInterface` object thrown by the helper.
+When the helper is unable to generate or validate a reset token, or remove a reset request from persistence, a `ResetPasswordExceptionInterface` object thrown by the helper.
 This exception should be captured by the app and handled accordingly.